Element

 These iron-cobalt alloys offer nearly 25% higher induction and 30% lower losses than conventional electrical steel and are available in thicknesses from 0.1 to 0.5mm.
 We work with customers to tailor mechanical properties based on their application needs.

 Hiperco alloys are used in motors and generators to achieve a combination of maximum torque density and the lowest losses.
-They offer significantly higher power and torque density as compared to conventional electric steels.
-They help improve motor efficiency and typically reduce the size and weight of the motor or generator.
+They offer significantly higher power and torque density as compared to conventional electric steels, improving motor efficiency while typically reducing the size and weight.

-Hiperco alloys also work as flux concentrators in electromagnetic pole pieces for different high flux applications, such as audio voice coils and medical radiology.
-These alloys are also used in actuators, specialty transformers, magnetic bearing applications.
+These alloys also serve as flux concentrators in electromagnetic pole pieces for varied high flux applications, including audio voice coils and medical radiology equipment.
+Additionally, the functionality extends to actuators, specialty transformers, and magnetic bearing applications.

 Comments